Updated November 16, 2020

 Can I add lighting to seating areas?

-Yes, provided lighting is not blinding to passing traffic and complies with NYC Fire Department Open Flame and other applicable Fire Codes.
+Yes, provided lighting is not blinding to passing traffic and complies with NYC Fire Department Open Flame and other applicable Fire Codes, and Department of Building’s (DOB) Electrical Codes relating to outdoor wiring.
+Additionally, NYC street light wiring may not be used to connect any external power or lighting source.

 How do I know if the curb lane in front of my business is eligible for Open Restaurants?